-backyardchef Posted January 6 Share Posted January 6 (edited) Very pretty.
+backyardchef Posted January 6, 2025 Posted January 6, 2025 (edited) Very pretty.
 Looks like thoughtfully made food.
-Edited January 6 by backyardchef 1 Quote Link to comment Share on other sites More sharing options...
+Edited January 6, 2025 by backyardchef 1 Quote

-Wilfrid Posted January 7 Author Share Posted January 7 Indeed.
+Wilfrid Posted January 7, 2025 Author Posted January 7, 2025 Indeed.
 I felt we were getting the same attention to the food as at the super-expensive next door place. $88 seemed right for three courses of this quality.
-2 Quote Link to comment Share on other sites More sharing options...
+2 Quote

 Recommended Posts